 Font Combiner font metrics

-Added to the goal of establishing consistency across platforms is a decision to be made regarding placement of a line of text within the line-height boundaries.
+Added to this goal is a decision to be made regarding placement of a line of text within the line-height boundaries.

 In some cases it may be desirable to place a line of text towards the top of the line boundary as shown in this image:

-This approach allows for more consistent alignment of ascender lines where sections of text of different size are placed side-by-side, and possibly lends itself well to mixed text and icon fonts.
+This experiemental option in Font Combiner allows for more consistent alignment of ascender lines where sections of text set to different font sizes are placed side-by-side, and possibly lends itself well to mixed text and icon fonts.

 Font Combiner attempts to set usWinAscent + usWinDescent and hheaAscender - hheaDescender equal to a line height of